Ministry of Health and Family Welfare

-The Ministry of Health and Family Welfare (MoHFW) is an Indian government ministry charged with health policy in India.
+The Ministry of Health and Family Welfare (MoHFW) is a ministry of the Government of India charged with health policy in India.
 It is also responsible for all government programs relating to family planning in India.

 The Minister of Health and Family Welfare holds cabinet rank as a member of the Council of Ministers.
-The current minister is Jagat Prakash Nadda, while the current Minister of State for health (MOS: assistant to Minister i.e. currently assistant to J. P. Nadda) are Anupriya Patel and Prataprao Ganpatrao Jadhav.
+The current minister is Jagat Prakash Nadda, while the current Minister of State for Health are Anupriya Patel and Prataprao Ganpatrao Jadhav.

-Since 1955 the Ministry regularly publishes the Indian Pharmacopoeia through the Indian Pharmacopoeia Commission (IPC), an autonomous body for setting standards for drugs, pharmaceuticals and healthcare devices and technologies in India.
+Since 1955, the Ministry regularly publishes the Indian Pharmacopoeia through the Indian Pharmacopoeia Commission (IPC), an autonomous body for setting standards for drugs, pharmaceuticals and healthcare devices and technologies in India.

 Organisation

 The ministry is composed of various departments and organisation.
 Directorate General of Health Services (India) and Department of Health and Family Welfare and Department of Health Research.

 Directorate General of Health Services

 The Directorate General of Health Services (DGHS) is a department responsible for technical knowledge concerning Public Health, Medical Education and Health Care.